 Are you a sucker for stalagmites?
 Then venture off the beaten path to a small spot in Kentucky called Cave City, and get ready to get subterranean.
 The city’s claim to fame is Mammoth Cave National Park, where you can explore 390 miles of preserved natural caves in the warmer months—and enjoy on-site dining.
 Then visit the city’s amusement parks, where you can go zip lining and mountain climbing, and rent a canoe on the Green River.
 Cave City is about 85 miles south of Louisville, so it’s perfect for a day trip or weekend getaway.
-These stunning photos of national parks in full bloom will take your breath away.

 Who it’s for: Spelunkers